yvonnapc/php-cdcollection/README.md

 ## Description

 PHP: CD Collection App.
 This exercise was used to further help us understand Objects as a convenient way to store the same information for various entities.
-We practiced retrieving information from users through a form and used forEach loops to then present the inputted information back to them in the form of a CD object.
+We practiced returning hardcoded CD objects and returning them on the site, this site functions without user input.

 ## Prerequisites